good-idea/leaky-bucket/README.md

 # leaky-bucket

-A fast and efficient leaky bucket
+A fast and efficient leaky bucket.

+### NOTE: This is a browser-safe typescript version forked from [linaGirl/leaky-bucket](https://github.com/linaGirl/leaky-bucket)

 Leaky buckets are often used to rate limits calls to APIs.
 They can be used on the server, to make sure the client does not send too many requests and on the client, to make sure to not to send too many requests to a server rate limiting using a leaky bucket.
 Leaky buckets are burstable: if a server lets a client send 10 requests per minute, it normally lets the user burst those 10 reuests. after that only one request per 6 seconds may be sent (60 seconds / 10 requests).
 If the user stops sending requests, the bucket is filled up again so that the user may send a burst of requests again.

 ATTENTION: Version 3+ is a rewrite of this library, it makes use of es modules and thus needs to be started using the --experimental-modules flag in node 10 and 12.